wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Lord Naff_** : Who's in there?
 I say, Freddie, what's going on.
 Freddie, why are you ignoring me?
 Mrs B, why won't anyone speak to me?

-- Old Lord Naff drifts in and all the "living" freeze
+- Old Lord Naff drifts in
+- He clicks his fingers and all the "living" freeze

 **_Old Lord Naff_** : You're a ghost my boy.
 They can't see you.
 They can't hear you.
 THEY can't even smell you.